proudloyaltier/timedia/README.md

 ## Welcome to TiMedia!
 For another forum like this visit coffee-media.github.io/net

+## Your data is safe!
+Your documents are encrypted end to end, your data (like documents,messages,store purchases and more) is not visible to any admin or other user!

 ## News
 We are now trying to make updates once every one or two days.